 In the New Testament, there are four gospels which are biographies of the life of Christ.
 They were written by either eyewitnesses of Jesus' life (Matthew and John) or by an amanuensis, a kind of scribe or assistant to an individual who would then write down what the eyewitness said (i.e., Mark and Luke).
 These four Gospels were written very early, well before the completion of the first century.
 They contain eyewitness accounts of the life, miracles, teachings, death, and resurrection of Jesus.

-But not only do they contain historical information, they also contain elements of fulfilled prophecies that were given in the Old Testament.
-It is a miraculous truth that Jesus fulfilled the prophecies he did after the Old Testament.
+Not only do they contain historical information, but they also contain elements of fulfilled prophecies that were given in the Old Testament.
+It is a miraculous truth that Jesus fulfilled the prophecies He did after the Old Testament.
 Here are some of the prophecies.

 - Born of a virgin (Isaiah 7:14 with Matthew 1:18, 25)

 - Born in Bethlehem (Micah 5:2 with Matthew 2:1)